troy-em/troy-em/README.md

 - 👋 Hi, I’m @troy-em
 - 👀 I’m interested in python, django, javascript and the MERN stack
 - 🌱 I’m currently learning go language
-- 💞️ I’m looking to collaborate anything cool
+- 💞️ I’m looking to collaborate in any cool stuff
 - 📫 How to reach me => muiae4@gmail.com

 <!---